Random node reinforcement and $K$-core structure of complex networks

 \section{Acknowledgements}

-J.-H. Zhao thanks Prof. Hai-Jun Zhou (ITP-CAS) for helpful discussions.
 J.-H. Zhao is supported by Guangdong Major Project of Basic and Applied Basic Research No. 2020B0301030008, Guangdong Basic and Applied Basic Research Foundation (Grant No. 2022A1515011765), and National Natural Science Foundation of China (Grant No. 12171479).
-Y. Hu is supported by the Guangdong High-Level Personnel of Special Support Program, Young TopNotch Talents in Technological Innovation (Grant No. 2019TQ05X138), Natural Science Foundation of Guangdong for Distinguished Youth Scholar, Guangdong Provincial Department of Science and Technology (Grant No. 2020B1515020052).
+Y. Hu is supported by Natural Science Foundation of Guangdong for Distinguished Youth Scholar, Guangdong Provincial Department of Science and Technology (Grant No. 2020B1515020052), Guangdong High-Level Personnel of Special Support Program, Young TopNotch Talents in Technological Innovation (Grant No. 2019TQ05X138), and National Natural Science Foundation of China (Grant No. 12275118).